TOAST-DOCS/Compute-Instance/en/overview.md

 #### How to Access Linux Instances from Mac or Linux Using an SSH Client

 Generally, Mac and Linux have SSH clients installed by default.
-Use a keypair's private key to access an instance from an SSH client as shown below.
+Use a key pair's private key to access an instance from an SSH client as shown below.

 CentOS instances